 United States of America.

-You may need a valid Yellow Fever Vaccination Certificate to enter Peru.
-Yellow fever, which is endemic in Peru, is a serious and potentially fatal disease that is preventable by vaccination.
+You may need a valid Yellow Fever Vaccination Certificate to enter.
+Yellow fever is widespread.
+It is a serious and potentially fatal disease that is preventable by vaccination.
 Some airlines may require you to present a valid Yellow Fever Vaccination Certificate before they'll allow you to board your flight out of the country.

 You'll need to present a valid Yellow Fever Vaccination Certificate on entry into Australia if you've visited Peru in the previous six days.
 More information:

 If you enter by land, make sure you get an entrance stamp in your passport at the border control checkpoint.
 If you don't have an entry stamp from an official entry point, you may not be permitted to leave on your planned date of departure and could be fined.
 Only cross Peru's land borders at an official checkpoint.

 Check the expiry date of your Australian passport before you travel.
 Some countries won’t let you enter unless your passport is valid for six months from when you plan to leave that country.